Oliver Jackson

 Public and Human Rights

 Oliver has extensive experience in public law and human rights issues.
 He acts for claimants, defendants, interveners and interested parties, and is a member of the Government’s junior junior panel scheme.
 He has been instructed on public law and human rights cases before the High Court, the Court of Appeal, the Supreme Court and the European Court of Human Rights.
-He has also recently drafted chapters for a leading practitioner’s textbook on judicial review and the operation of the Human Rights Act 1998, to be published in 2024.
+He has also recently drafted chapters for a leading practitioner’s textbook on judicial review and the operation of the Human Rights Act 1998, to be published shortly.
 Highlights of cases in which he has been involved include:

-• R (Worcestershire County Council) v Secretary of State for Health and Social Care [2023] UKSC 31 – successful Supreme Court appeal concerning which local authority is required to provide mental health aftercare services after a person moves areas (led by Andrew Sharland KC).
+• R (Worcestershire County Council) v Secretary of State for Health and Social Care [2023] UKSC 31 – successful Supreme Court appeal concerning which local authority is required to provide mental health aftercare services where a person moves areas (led by Andrew Sharland KC).

-• Crowter v United Kingdom (App no. 32192/23) – ECtHR challenge on behalf of disability rights campaigners against s.1(1)(d) of the Abortion Act 1967 (led by Jason Coppel KC).
+• Crowter v United Kingdom App no. 32192/23 – ECtHR challenge on behalf of disability rights campaigners against s.1(1)(d) of the Abortion Act 1967 (led by Jason Coppel KC).

 • R (Fire Brigades Union and British Medical Association) v HM Treasury [2023] EWHC 527 (Admin) – judicial review by trade unions under article 6 ECHR and on domestic public law grounds to the operation of the cost control mechanism in public sector pension schemes (led by Nigel Giffin KC).